zun-liang/portfolio/README.md

 ### Introduction

-I'm super excited to introduce my portfolio v1.0 🥳, a project that's been a dream come true for me 💫!
+I'm super excited to introduce my portfolio v1.0 🥳, a project that's been a dream come true for me ✨!
 I've always longed for my own website, but it wasn't until I became comfortable using React router that I felt ready to build this 💪.
-Personally, I've always favored a traditional multipage website for a portfolio.
+Personally, I've always favored a traditional multi page website for a portfolio.
 Beyond being a significant personal milestone, this website has proven to be an excellent project for practicing my frontend skills.
 Not only have I sharpened my existing skills, but I've also achieved and learned a great deal throughout this exciting process ✨!

 This website contains five sections: